‘Eat your fish, eat your food and save water’

 Although their team successfully built small systems in urban homes, they needed practical information about available fish and materials in Yemen if they wanted their scheme to work on a large-scale farm.

 Al Sakkaf, a former farmer with a flair for innovative environmental ideas seemed the right man for the job.

 “I needed to do it by myself.
 I needed to convince myself,” he says.

 While Al Sakkaf continued his solar panel installation business by day, he immediately went to work building his own aquaponic system.
-He scoured freshwater fish in Marib for the tank, gathered stones around Sana’a for the plants and built a solar powered pump for his model using recycled materials.
+He scoured for freshwater fish in the city of Marib for the tank, gathered stones around Sana’a for the plants and built a solar powered pump for his model using recycled materials.
 Now he is convinced every home in Sana’a should have its own.

 He calls it a revolution in urban farming and praises the system for the organic vegetables and protein the fish could provide individual homes.